easyscience/core/CONTRIBUTING.md

 ### Before Submitting a Pull Request

+1. Update the lock file to ensure dependencies are up to date: `pixi run update-lock`
-1. Ensure all tests pass: `pixi run test`
+2. Ensure all tests pass: `pixi run test`
-2. Check code style: `pixi run lint`
+3. Check code style: `pixi run lint`
-3. Format your code: `pixi run format`
+4. Format your code: `pixi run format`
-4. Update documentation if necessary
+5. Update documentation if necessary
-5. Add tests for new functionality
+6. Add tests for new functionality

 ## Pull Request Process